JunquanTao/2010-photon-diphoton-electron-dielectron-egmonitor/README.md

 a) the single photon analysis with the producer "SinglePhotonAnalyzer"

-b) the double photon analysis with the producer "TwoPhotonAnalyzer.py"
+b) the double photon analysis with the producer "TwoPhotonAnalyzer"

 Both examples exercises running on Run2010B photon data in the AOD format, http://opendata.cern.ch/record/12.